Wildfire Smoke and Health

 This report summarizes findings from a study on the response and long-term impacts of the 2017 summer wildfires in First Nation communities.
 The report also addresses fire safety on reserves, resources, tools, and training needs, and the significant gaps in the current approach to emergency management in First Nation communities.
 Recommendations coming out of the study are also included and focus on fire safety, prevention, funding, fire protection standards, and data collection.

 - Guidelines for health staff in Northern Saskatchewan communities preparation for forest fires and the assessment of health effects from forest fire smoke(Pacific NorthWest Border Health Alliance, 2013)

 This guide is designed to help public health officials in Northern Communities prepare for smoke events, take measures to protect the public, and communicate with the public about wildfire smoke and health, including communication fact sheets.

-- Alberta Health Services: Wildfire Resources (2017)
+- Alberta Health Services: Wildfire resources(Government of Alberta, 2021) UPDATED

 This webpage provides resources to the public on mental health supports, health care services, and information about restoring and preparing homes for reoccupation.
 Alberta Health Services also provides a guide for reopening food establishments following a wildfire.

-- After the fire: the mental health consequences of fire disasters(Laugharne, 2011)
+- After the fire: the mental health consequences of fire disasters(Laugharne, Jan 2011)